Watch Movements Explained

 2.4 Hybrid & Innovative Movements

-• Combine mechanical beauty with electronic precision.
+• Merge mechanical art with electronic innovation.

 3. Why Movement Type Matters